The Fundamental Principles of Human Understanding, and the Primary “Categories” of Human Knowledge: Physics, Logic, Ethics, and Metaphysics

 These four types are the primary categories of human knowledge/understanding.
 We explain the logic behind this theory below, showing how it relates to the Greek concepts of physis, logos, ethos, and pathos), the categories of Aristotle, and the general theories of knowledge of figures like Kant and Hume.

-First, let’s start with the logic behind the categories.
+First, let’s start with the logic behind the primary categories (our fundamental categorical classes of human knowledge, physical, logical, ethical, and metaphysical).

 A Quick Theory of Knowledge to Allow us to Understand Our Primary Categories (or Spheres)